angelicaCruz/SimpleMEToolGuide/ClientGuide.md

 (tell them how to use HoloLens app to control the scenes and interactions, better with snapshot, use SolarSystemExplorer as example)
 (we need pictures)
 **Gaze**: Focus holographic object.
 When an object is focused a hand shape cursor appears.

-**AirTap**: Select focused object
+**AirTap**: Select focused object.

 **Up/down**: Hold thumb and index fingers together, move up and down to zoom in/out the view.

 **Left/Right**: Rotate the view

 ### Surface App (Optional)